-If gasoline is spilled, clean up spilled fuel immediately, push/tow the MHP away from the area of the spill and avoid creating any source of ignition until the spilled fuel has evaporated.
+If gasoline is spilled, clean up spilled fuel immediately, push/tow the MHP or TL away from the area of the spill and avoid creating any source of ignition until the spilled fuel has evaporated.

-Tighten the fuel tank cap securely.
-If the fuel cap is lost, replace it with an approved cap from Snorkel.
+Tighten the fuel tank cap securely. if the cap is lost, replace it with an appropriate cap from Snorkel.
 Use of a non-approved cap without proper venting may result in pressurization of the tank.